gavinmcfarland/plugma/future-README.md

 # Plugma

-Plugma is a CLI to help spead up creating plugins in any framework.
+Plugma is a CLI to help speed up creating plugins.

 ## To Get Started